svlark/svlark.github.io/_drafts/2016-03-08-Birthday-in-the-Bahamas.md

 She also got her hair braided and we went for pedicures together!

-All in all it was a nice birthday week!

 ![grampsy](https://lh3.googleusercontent.com/-17geKR7NfdQ/Vt7zW0fs8GI/AAAAAAAAhC8/vskzQCi7s0k/s640/blogger-image--391773586.jpg)

 ![kids](https://lh3.googleusercontent.com/-TJbcgilYwFw/VuoNwjJsxHI/AAAAAAAAhKI/mI27J2bJxd8/s640/blogger-image--2122876611.jpg)

+A week late we did find a bunch of local girls for a a proper pool party.
+Better late then never!

+It was a great birthday week!